 Broken or missing tiles; and clogged drainage ways can cause roof leakages.

 Unlike landlines, cell towers may or may not work during power outages; be aware that your cell phone may not function.
-It definitely will not work on a dead battery.
+Your cell phone definitely will not work on a dead battery.
 Keep a booster battery handy and charged.

 - Trim large over hanging branches.